Low-power/grub-multiboot-no-escape/README.md

 To build this module, configure and build a GRUB from source at first (Tested on GRUB 2.02 source code), copy files **inside** the `src/` directory into the `grub-core/` directory of the GRUB source tree, **enter that directory**, then run the build-multiboot_no_escape.sh script.
 A module named multiboot_no_escape.mod will appear if build successful; copy the file multiboot_no_escape.mod to your GRUB installation directory, typically /boot/grub/i386-pc if you are using legacy PC BIOS to boot up GRUB.

 ## Usage
 Just issue a `insmod multiboot_no_escape` in GRUB commands before using `multiboot` command to load a Solaris kernel; put this line in your `grub.cfg`.
-See also the example grub.cfg in this repository.
+See also the `example-grub.cfg` in this repository.